nfarina/homebridge-tesla/README.md

 - _"Turn on the starter"_ (enables keyless driving)
 - _"Open HomeLink"_ (opens your garage or other door via HomeLink in supported vehicles)

-**NOTE:** The "charge limit" service is exposed as a "Light Bulb" in HomeKit.
+**NOTE:** The "charge limit" service is exposed as a "Lightbulb" in HomeKit.
 This is the only way to get something Siri can control as a percentage value.

 # Installation